Wil688/Wil688/README.md

-- 👋 Hi, I’m @Wil688
+- 👋 Hi, I’m Wilfried aka @Wil688
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning web tehnologies
+- 🌱 I’m currently learning web technologies
-- 💞️ I’m looking for an internship
+- 💞️ I’m looking for an internship and opportunities
 - 📫 How to reach me ... on linkedin as Wilfried Kouame

 <!---